SakanaAI/Kamon/README.md

 describing kamon.
 With the exception of the Wikimedia data, which already came with descriptions, all examples were blazoned by hand.

 Total dataset size is 7,410 images paired with descriptions.
+The data includes (machine-generated) English translations for all descriptions.

 # Installation